MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2017-01-15-impersonating-office-365-users-mimikatz.md

     klist purge
     ```

-It is&nbsp;also worth noting that&nbsp;the&nbsp;password of&nbsp;the&nbsp;*AZUREADSSOACC* account never changes, so&nbsp;the&nbsp;stolen hash/key will work forever.
+It is&nbsp;also worth noting that&nbsp;the&nbsp;password of&nbsp;the&nbsp;*AZUREADSSOACC$* account never changes, so&nbsp;the&nbsp;stolen hash/key will work forever.
 It&nbsp;could therefore be&nbsp;misused by&nbsp;highly privileged employees to&nbsp;retain access to&nbsp;the&nbsp;IT&nbsp;environment after&nbsp;leaving the&nbsp;company.
 Dealing with&nbsp;such situations is&nbsp;a&nbsp;much broader problem, which&nbsp;is&nbsp;aptly depicted by&nbsp;the&nbsp;following old Narnian saying:

 ![Once a&nbsp;Domain Admin, always a&nbsp;Domain Admin](../../assets/images/narnia.png)